DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

     + Inference
         * Understand how Y varies with X and any underlying relationships between Y and X, particularly wrt. individual predictors and each of their impact on the response
         * Understand the degree to which Y varies with each predictor, e.g., linear, non-linear, ...

+## AI Current and Future

+- Hype cycle
+    + AI winter and trough of disillutionment
+- Expectation management
+- Actual AI vs simpler machine learning algorithms
+- Machine learning by itself is not AI, intelligent systems are built from machine learning models and much more

+## AI and Machine Learning Costs

+- Financial
+- Non-financial

 ## References